Yero1990/ONLINE_PION_LT_STUDIES/README.md

 `./ref_time_study/`: This directory contains the relevant plots and ROOTfiles summarizing the reference times window cuts determined during the online analysis.

 `./time_win_study/`: This directory contains the relevant plots and ROOTfiles summarizing the detector time window cuts determined during the online analysis.

+`./calibration`: This directory contains the relevant most-up-to-date detector calibration codes being used in the online pion-lt analysis